 - Be on an Income-Driven Repayment Plan

-- Submit the required paperwork for up to 11 monthly payments made during your LVC year*
+- Submit the required paperwork for up to 11 monthly payments made during your LVC term*

-To verify for your income during your LVC year, we will provide a letter outlining our program and your stipend amount, to provide in your application.
-Most Volunteers on an income-driven plan have a $0 payment during their LVC year.
+To verify for your income during your LVC term, we will provide a letter outlining our program and your stipend amount, to provide in your application.
+Most Volunteers on an income-driven plan have a $0 payment during their LVC term.
 You should start this application a few months before your grace period ends.

 Other Loan Repayment Options

 Deferment or forbearance are also options for your student loan debt, usually based on “economic hardship.”
 If you’re planning on graduate school and may end up accumulating and/or consolidating more student loan debt, deferment or forbearance may be the better options for you during your LVC term, going to an income-driven plan after graduate school.
 Again, LVC will provide a letter for you to verify your income for an application for deferment or forbearance.